Smarter Policies Through Quality Research

 Around the globe, researchers are making discoveries and developing technologies with the potential to improve the public’s health and well-being.
 But all too often, there is a disconnect between that research and its application in the public sphere.
 The Center for Applied Public Research aims to bridge that gap by supporting governments and nonprofits in using research findings and methods to improve their policies and programs.
 While this may seem daunting, our collaborative approach makes it possible through peer learning and action-oriented tools and resources.

 In an age where ever-tightening public budgets must meet more rapid calls for delivery with less room for error, evidence-informed decisions are critical.
-We can get you started applying evidence to your decisions with plain-spoken tools like our Roadmap for Policy Change [linkto Roadmap (currently on GovEx but should be migrated to this site)] which includes easy-to-use templates, and real-world examples to guide public sector employees through complex decisions.
+We can get you started applying evidence to your decisions with plain-spoken tools like our Roadmap for Policy Change which includes easy-to-use templates, and real-world examples to guide public sector employees through complex decisions.